-Morrison and Company was able to audit two hearings with two different arbitrators during their visit in this office.
+Morrison and Company was able to audit a hearing during their visit to this office.
 All observed activity functioned in an open and conciliatory fashion.
-The arbitration hearing files, which were audited by Morrison and Company, had all the necessary information, which led the auditors to believe that the hearings appeared to have been carried out completely in accord with BBB AUTO LINE policies regarding outside observers and participants in the procedure.
+The arbitration hearing files, which were audited by Morrison and Company, had all the necessary information, which led the auditors to believe that hearings appeared to have been carried out completely in accord with BBB AUTO LINE policies regarding outside observers and participants in the procedure.